Have you recently gotten engaged? Congratulations! This should be one of the most exciting times of your life.

 Fun ways and places to meet the in-laws:

-- Bowling center – Select teams with members from both families on each team.
+- Bowling center – Select teams with members of both families on each team.

 - Backyard barbecue – If you or your intended has a decent-sized, private backyard, consider hosting a barbecue for the meeting.

 - Potluck – Invite everyone to get together for a potluck.
-Ask each person to bring his or her favorite dish.
+Ask each person to bring his or her favorite dish to share and serve it buffet style.

 Compose a list of conversation starters.
 Chances are, once people start chatting, they won't need prompts, but it's always a good idea to be prepared.
 If extended family attends, and there are several clusters or groups, work the room and chat with everyone.

 If you know that there are some issues that might upset either set of in-laws, have a discussion with the other ones in advance.
 This isn't the time to have a heated debate or get into a political discussion.

 Dress for the Occasion

 Naturally, if you're doing something sporty or having a backyard barbecue, you'll want to be more casual.
-This doesn't mean jeans with holes or short-shorts are appropriate.
+This doesn't mean jeans with holes or short-shorts that are appropriate.
 Look polished and pulled together.
-You want your future in-laws happy you'll be joining their family.
+You want your future in-laws happy you'll be joining their family and not concerned that you might embarrass them later.

 Know who all is coming in advance and bring a small gift of appreciation for each family or family member.
 Make the gift something based on their interests, and you'll make some extra points by showing your consideration and generosity.